 Load Model Data

-Note: This section addresses the requirements stated in NERC Standard MOD-013-1 (R1.4).
+Note: This section addresses the requirements stated in R1 of NERC Standard MOD 032-1 and R2.4.1 of NERC Standard TPL-001-4.

 Another key component of any dynamic study is the load model and its representation as a function of changing frequency or voltage.
 The load model can have a significant effect on results of dynamic analysis.
 For this reason, it is important to consider the load model and to use an appropriate model during the study.

-The DWG will document, in a table in the annual Stability Book,standard load models for each area, composed of a mix of constant impedance, constant current, and constant power .
+The annual Stability Book will include standard load models for each area, composed of a mix of constant impedance (Z), constant current (I), and constant power (P) representations, known as ZIP models.
+PSS/E CONL activity is used to incorporate the ZIP models into a PSS/E study.

+Additional load detail (large motor MW, small motor MW, etc.) is provided in the Annual Load Data Request (ALDR).
+ALDR information can be used with generic motor model parameters for screening purposes.
+Within 30 days of a written request from ERCOT, a TDSP will provide input on induction motor parameter assumptions and/or a load motor model dyr file to be in an ERCOT study.

 A standard load-frequency dependency model (LDFRAL) will also be documented in the Stability Book.

 Each study performed by the DWG, ERCOT, or by TDSP members submitted to an ERCOT regional planning group should document the load modeling assumptions in the body of the report.